swanest/load-process-manager/README.md

  * `supervisor.on('eventName' [, callback]) [.then(callback)]` listens for an event to happen and will call `callback` when event will fire, one of `callback` or `.then(callback)` is mandatory.
 Available events:
    * `'SIGINT'` is the same as `process.on('SIGINT')` but the supervisor already handles SIGINT messages to kill children (hardly) and then kill itself.
 If you implement it then this behaviour is removed
    * online - will fire when children have all called `worker.ready()`
-   * a custom event emitted by children with the payload passed
+   * a custom event emitted by children with the `Request` passed
  * `supervisor.broadcast('eventOfYourChoice' [, payload])` will broadcast an event to the children processes with the `payload` passed.
 If no `payload` is passed then children will get `undefined` as the first callback argument.

 ### Worker